Doctelligence/doctelligence.github.io/roadmap.md

 ## 🧪 Prototype Development
 - Develop and deploy smart contracts for the **DIN Protocol** as a proof of concept, showcasing decentralized AI training and reward issuance.
   - This prototype will validate core functionalities, demonstrate the project's feasibility, and set the stage for future scalability and full implementation.

 ## 💰 Seed Fundraising (1st Round)
 - Secure initial funding to develop the testnet (MVP), build a lean and efficient development team, and establish the technical foundation for core network infrastructure.

+ ## 🌐 Early Community Engagement
+- **Github Repository**: Set up an initial public repository to share early documentation, code, and development progress.
+This will help engage the developer community and encourage contributions.
+- **Website**: Launch a basic website or landing page to provide essential project information, updates, and contact details.
+This will serve as the project's central hub for news, resources, and announcements.
+- **Twitter & Social Media**: Create official social media accounts (e.g., Twitter) to start building a community, share updates, and engage with potential supporters and contributors.
+Use these platforms to raise awareness and establish an early following.

 ---

 ## Phase 2: MVP Development